 The middle and inner ears are located within the skull.

-Caring for your cat’s ears:
+How to care for your cat’s ears

 Every cat carer should routinely check and have their ears cleaned when necessary.
 This way, if there are any problems, they can be picked up quickly.